mruzekw/om-datascript-sente-datomic-playground/README.md

 lein repl
 ```

-Basic set up located in `user.clj`, so it will be loaded automatically.
+Basic setup located in `user.clj`, so it will be loaded automatically.

 ## Make it run.
 ```clojure